Paleontology in Florida: Prehistory

 Florida has a very rich fossil record.
 Its geologic history is also complex.
 The rock underlying Florida was originally part of Gondwana and did not become part of North America until the Permian, when Pangaea formed.
 During the Mesozoic Pangaea began to divide again and Florida was left attached to North America.
-However, no dinosaur fossils are known from the state though they likely lived there.
+However, no non-avian dinosaur fossils are known from the state though they likely lived there.
 In fact, no fossils are known from surface deposits older than the Eocene.
 However, in the 1950s, eurypterid fossils from the Silurian period were unearthed in Northern Florida.
 Trilobite fossils from the same time period have also been unearthed in Northern Florida.
 Nevertheless, the geologic record contributes to science's ability to reconstruct the history of Florida's changing Mesozoic environment.
 During the Cretaceous the Florida peninsula was much wider due to regions now submerged as continental shelf being exposed to the air.
 Later into the Cretaceous northern Florida was covered by rising seas connecting the Gulf of Mexico to the Atlantic.
 This passage of water was called the Suwannee Straits.